A Criminal Defense Attorney and DWI/DUI Lawyer Serving New York.

 For example, a man with a high alcohol tolerance drives home after a few drinks.
 He is rear-ended by another driver, and the police officer smells alcohol on his breath after arriving at the scene.
 The officer gives the man a field sobriety test, which he passes.
 Then, the officer gives him a blood alcohol test, which he fails.
 Even though he passes the field sobriety test and is not at fault for the accident, the man receives a DWI because his BAC is over the legal limit.

 In another example, a man drives home after a few drinks and is stopped by a police officer for swerving between lanes.
 He struggles to walk in a straight line and stand on one foot during the field sobriety test, but his blood alcohol test reveals a BAC of .07.
 Even though his BAC is under the legal limit, the police officer gives him a DUI because his driving and behavior are impaired by alcohol.
+With decriminalization of marijuana and cbd oil, many arrests are occuring as a result of driving under the influence.

 In states that use this distinction between DUI and DWI, drunk drivers are often given both charges.
 However, prosecutors usually rely more heavily on DWI charges.
 Blood alcohol content is more objective proof of intoxication than a field sobriety test, which is up to the judgment of the police officer.